• Skip to primary navigation

 • Preheat the oven to 350°F. Line two baking sheets with parchment paper; set aside.

-• Stir together the dry ingredients; set aside.
+• Stir together the flour, salt, baking powder, and baking soda; set aside.

 • Using a hand or stand mixer, mix the butter and both sugars until light and fluffy.
 Add the eggs and vanilla- mix until combined.
 Stop and scrape down the bowl